Does your organization prioritize your employees’ psychological health and safety?

 A strong psychological health and safety strategy benefits employers by ensuring that their workforce is stable and productive.
 As a result, there is a significant reduction of insurance costs, risks of legal or regulatory sanctions and poor financial consequences.
 The Standard provides a framework for all organizations, whether in the public or private sector.
 It guides them in the proper implementation of a mental health and wellness strategy that ensures a physical and psychological safe and healthy workplace.
 By implementing the Standard and ensuring that the thirteen psychosocial factors are at the heart of an organization, the employer improves workforce engagement and retention.
 Employees will feel more protected (physically, socially, psychologically), valued and appreciated.
 Consequently, they will be more productive.
 They will perceive that their employer has confidence in them and their abilities.
 Implementing the Standard shows that the organization is choosing to invest in employee potential to ensure their development.
 This goes hand in hand with succession planning and long-term organizational growth.

-Appendix A: The 13 Psychosocial Factors
+The 13 Psychosocial Factors

 1. Psychological Support